iron-fish/website/docs/whitepaper/6_transaction.md

 ### How is the proof generated?

-The **private** parameters that are used to generate the proof (and are not revealed afterwards) are:
+The **private** parameters that are used to generate the proof (and are not revealed afterward) are:

 | Element        |                          Description                          |
 | :------------- | :-----------------------------------------------------------: |